Best Places to Live in Devon (2026 Guide)

 Cultural and Historical Sites

 Exeter Cathedral is one of the oldest and most magnificent religious structures in England, and a visit would not be complete without seeing it.
-Nearby, Dartmoor National Park is a popular destination for hikers and history buffs alike, with miles of walking trails, granite tors, and prehistoric sites.
+Exeter is also a vibrant university city, known for its lively atmosphere and interesting history.
+Nearby, Dartmoor National Park is a popular destination for hikers and history buffs alike, with miles of walking trails, granite tors and prehistoric sites.

 Devon has something to offer every kind of traveler, from cultural landmarks to coastal adventures.
 These places are a great place to start if you’re wondering what to do in Devon.
 You can explore the county’s varied appeal and possibly decide to stay longer in one of the best places to live in Devon.